simsong/bulk_extractor/doc/announce_1.5.md

    -S unrar_carve_mode=1    0=carve none; 1=carve encoded; 2=carve all (rar)

 RAR1/2/3 files that are encoded will be carved.
 For example, RAR files that are sent as email attachments will be carved, but RAR files on the hard drive will not be carved.
-(Note that bulk_extractor does not support RAR5)
+(Note that bulk_extractor does not support RAR5.
+Also, during final testing, a bug was discovered in the RAR decompressor that sometimes results in corruption of RAR-compressed archives.
+This problem will not be fixed in bulk_extractor 1.5 but may be fixed in a later version.)

    -S sqlite_carve_mode=2    0=carve none; 1=carve encoded; 2=carve all (sqlite)